 Anatomy of Elbow Joint

 Elbow region is the connecting region between arm and forearm.
-Elbow joint is formed by lower part of humerus, radius bone and upper part of ulna.
+Elbow joint is formed by the lower part of the humerus, radius bone and upper part of the ulna.

 Indications of Elbow Arthrocentesis

 - Acute monoarticular [that affects a single joint] arthritis

 - Suspected infection in an elbow (eg, septic arthritis)

 - Repeated arthrocentesis for a septic elbow in carefully selected patients as a means of decreasing bacterial load

 - Overlying skin lesions (eg, dermatitis or psoriasis)

 Procedure of Elbow Arthrocentesis